Rick Bonadio: Career

-He began his career in the 80's as a musician, arranger and then opened a small Bonadio Produções studio.
-In 1989, he partnered with Nando, where they made a pair of RAP, Rick & Nando, released a vinyl record in 1989, it was considered one of the first rap albums in Brazil.
-In the 90's he began to excel at working with Christian rock musicians such as the band Katsbarnea and their lead singer, Brother Simion.
+He began his career in the 1980s as a musician and arranger.
+He opened Bonadio Produções, a small studio.
+In 1989, he partnered with Nando, with whom he started a rap duo, Rick & Nando.
+They released a vinyl record in 1989, which was considered one of the first rap albums in Brazil.
+In the 90's, he began to excel at working with Christian rock musicians such as the band Katsbarnea and their lead singer, Brother Simion.
 In 1991, he worked as a keyboardist and sound engineer on the album Vida, Jesus & Rock'n'Roll, from the band Resgate.
-At this time, it was for the first time producer in the Brother disc, of Brother Simion, whose disc was considered, by several historians, musicians and journalists, like the 41º greater album of Brazilian Christian music, in a publication.
-It was the producer who discovered produced and hosted the phenomenon Mamonas Assassinas later, and since then has become one of the most requested musical producers in Brazil.
-With the band, Bonadio received the nickname of Creuzebek.
-The musician also, for several years, worked in partnership with producers Paulo Anhaia and Rodrigo Castanho.
+At this time, he worked as a producer on Brother Simion's disc, which was considered the 41st greatest album of Brazilian Christian music by several historians, musicians, and journalists in a publication.
+He was the producer who discovered, produced and hosted Mamonas Assassinas, and since then has become one of the most requested musical producers in Brazil.
+Bonadio was nicknamed Creuzebek by the band.
+The musician also worked for several years in partnership with producers Paulo Anhaia and Rodrigo Castanho.

-Shortly thereafter he released and produced the band Charlie Brown Jr. and continued working in his studio and in Multinational of music in Brazil.
+Shortly thereafter, he released and produced the band Charlie Brown Jr. and continued working with other multinational artists in his studio.

-In addition to music producer and composer, he was also a juror for the Popstars program at SBT, which was shown in two seasons.
-In the first one, shown in 2002, the female pop band Rouge was formed.
+In addition to music producer and composer, he was also a judge on the Popstars TV show on SBT, which had two seasons.
+In the first one, released in 2002, the female pop band Rouge was formed.
 The band was extinguished at the end of 2005.
 The second season, released in 2003, revealed the male pop band Br'oZ.
-Still on television, he is a musical producer on Olha a Minha Banda, from Caldeirão do Huck, shown by Rede Globo, where beginner bands are helped by the painting to reach stardom.
-Between 1998 and 2002, Bonadio was general and artistic director of the Brazilian division of the record company Virgin Records, whose Brazilian operation was later absorbed by EMI Music.
-In 2001, shortly before leaving office, he created the record label and producer Arsenal Music, responsible for bands such as Fresno, NX Zero, Tihuana, CPM 22 and Hateen, among others.
+Still on television, he was a musical producer on Olha a Minha Banda, from Caldeirão do Huck, on Rede Globo, where his goal was to help beginner bands reach stardom.
+Between 1998 and 2002, Bonadio was the artistic and head director of the Brazilian division of the record company Virgin Records, whose Brazilian operation was later absorbed by EMI Music.
+In 2001, shortly before leaving office, he created the record label Arsenal Music, responsible for bands such as Fresno, NX Zero, Tihuana, CPM 22 and Hateen, among others.
 The label's catalog was distributed by Sony Music between 2001 and 2005, when the operation was taken over by Universal Music.

-In 2011, he was jury of the Ídolos program, Rede Record, with Luiza Possi and Marco Camargo.
-In 2012 it definitely sells Arsenal Music to Universal Music, transferring the artists there and ending the label.
-In the same year he created his own new label, Midas Music.
-In 2013 the musical reality show Fábrica de Estrellas premiered at the Multishow that showed the day of the producer, his work with great artists and also a dispute between new singers for the formation of a girlband.
-The Girls group.
+In 2011, he was a judge alongside Luiza Possi and Marco Camargo on Ídolos, exhibited on Rede Record.
+In 2012, he sold Arsenal Music to Universal Music.
+The label's former artists were then transferred to the new parent company.
+In the same year, Rick created his own new label, Midas Music.
+In 2013, the musical reality show Fábrica de Estrellas premiered at Multishow.
+It showed what a day in the life of the producer was like, as well as his work with great artists and also a dispute between new singers for the formation of a girlband: The Girls group.
 He was jury of Ídolos 2011, next to Luiza Possi and Marco Camargo.